matze240/fremd_repo/data/BAO.md

 ## Comments

-Describes chemicalwf biology screening assays and their results including high-throughput screening (HTS) data for the purpose of categorizing assays and data analysis.
+Describes chemicalwf biology screeniwng assays and their results including high-throughput screening (HTS) data for the purpose of categorizing assays and data analysis.
 Quite applied and in active development, see also here: http://bioassayontology.org/bao-bioportal/